-Learn the trust signals for AI recommendations
+Learn the Trust Signals® Framework for AI

 Most advice on getting recommended by ChatGPT, Claude, Gemini, and Perplexity focuses on technical tactics — content structure, FAQ formatting, freshness signals.
 That's not nothing.
 But it's the wrong place to start.